Nuclear Free World Policy

 The NAC re-iterated the criticism from its Joint Declaration of de jure nuclear-weapon states’ repeated obduracy and attempts to avoid fulfilling their Treaty obligations to eventually disarm in an address given by Irish Foreign Minister David Andrews on the occasion of the Joint Ministerial Statement.

 New Zealand's stand on nuclear issues was a step on the way towards the Nuclear Free World Policy.
 The New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act of 1987 is seen as an embodiment of the nuclear-free world policy at the national level.
 Its specific goal is "to establish in New Zealand a Nuclear Free Zone, to promote and encourage an active and effective contribution by New Zealand to the essential process of disarmament and international arms control".

-Public opinion has shifted to an overwhelmingly negative view of nuclear weapons, and a widespread rejection of nuclear weaponry among youth make cause for optimism that this policy will be implemented in time.